benbell95/better_biplot/README.md

 You can also plot other data which was not created by `prcomp()` or `princomp()`, this should be supplied as a list object, with the first item containing a matrix of at least two columns for the data (e.g. "scores").
 The second list item should also contain a matrix of the variables (e.g. the rotation or loadings).
 A third list item can also be supplied (but this is optional), and this should contain the sd values.
 This data will not be scaled by `bb_biplot()` regardless of the scale setting, and should be scaled before plotting.

-If you use `vegan` for pca analysis and biplots, note that the scale value is reversed, e.g. scale = 0 in vegan equates to scale = 1 in base R and `bb_biplot()`, see table below.
+If you usually use `vegan` for pca analysis and biplots, note that the scale value is reversed, e.g. scale = 0 in vegan equates to scale = 1 in base R and `bb_biplot()`, see table below.

 | biplot() | bb_biplot() | vegan biplot.rda() |
 | --- | --- | --- |